AppkubeCloud/appkube_drs_demo/README.md

 **Step Function** :
 The Step Function orchestrates recovery by systematically invoking Lambda functions.
 Key steps include :
-+ Nodes restoration.
++ Pet-Clinic-DB-server-Restore, Pet-Clinic-App-server-Restore, Pet-Clinic-Web-server-Restore: These functions restores respective server.
-+ Git repository cloning on the DR workstation.
++ Assigning-Iam-Pass-Role function: Assign the necessary IAM roles to restore servers.
-+ Update data bag as per DR configuration
++ AssociateEIP: Assign predetermine IPs to restore servers.
-    + default_attributes at role level are used to define site configuration. "pr-role" used primary site configuration and "dr-role" uses disaster site configuration.
++ dr-workstation-git-setup: Git repository cloning on the DR workstation and update DR Data bags as per DR site configuration.
-+ Bootstrap nodes
++ dr_bootstrap_nodes: Bootstrap the nodes and Applies configuration changes to DR Chef Server.
      + Upload cookbooks
      + Create databags and load items
      + Create dr-role and assigned nodes to this role.
      + Add recipes to the nodes.
-+ Add Route 53 record for dr site.
++ Route-53-Record-Add: Update DNS records for DR site.

 **Chef Client**:
 + Automatically reapplies changes from the updated Chef server on the nodes.

 ## Testing
-+ Access the 3-tier application at the DR (Disaster Recovery) site and verify whether our application is operational.
++ Access the 3-tier application at the DR (Disaster Recovery) site and verify application is operational.
-+ Verify whether a new entry can be added to our PostgreSQL database.
++ Verify a new entry can be added to application.
 + Verify Elastic IPs are assinged to Nodes.